developer-onizuka/gpu-operator3/README.md

 ```

 # 3. Master node
 # 3-1.
-Comfirm the nodes in the cluster at Master node
+Confirm the nodes in the cluster at Master node
 ```
 $ kubectl get nodes
 NAME      STATUS     ROLES                  AGE     VERSION